grafana/pyroscope/docs/sources/configure-client/trace-span-profiles/python-span-profiles.md

 ---
-title: Span profiles with Traces to profiles for .NET
+title: Span profiles with Traces to profiles for Python
-menuTitle: Span profiles with Traces to profiles (.NET)
+menuTitle: Span profiles with Traces to profiles (Python)
-description: Learn about and configure Span profiles with Traces to profiles in Grafana for .NET applications.
+description: Learn about and configure Span profiles with Traces to profiles in Grafana for Python applications.
-weight: 103
+weight: 104
 ---

-# Span profiles with Traces to profiles for .NET
+# Span profiles with Traces to profiles for Python

 Span Profiles represents a major shift in profiling methodology, enabling deeper analysis of both tracing and profiling data.
 Traditional continuous profiling provides an application-wide view over fixed intervals.